Core i7-9700K vs EPYC 7443P

 So, is EPYC 7443P better than Core i7-9700K?

-Not in a simple one-size-fits-all way.
-EPYC 7443P makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 7443P makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7443P is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7443P is the stronger fit.
 You are getting 294.6% better PassMark, backed by 24 cores and 48 threads.
-It also carries the larger cache pool with 966.7% larger total L3 cache (128 MB vs 12 MB).
+It also has the larger cache pool with 966.7% larger total L3 cache (128 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 7443P is the smarter buy today.
-EPYC 7443P is 247.3% more expensive on MSRP at $1,337 MSRP versus $385 MSRP, and it gives you 294.6% better PassMark.
-The trade-off is that Core i7-9700K is still the better pure gaming CPU with a 5.7% average FPS lead across 50 shared CPU game tests in our data.
-It is also 13.6% better value on MSRP (42.5 vs 37.4 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 7443P is the better buy right now.
+EPYC 7443P comes in 247.3% more expensive on MSRP at $1,337 MSRP versus $385 MSRP, and it still gives you 294.6% better PassMark.
+The compromise is that Core i7-9700K is still the better pure gaming CPU with a 5.7% average FPS lead across 50 shared CPU game tests in our data.
+It is also 13.6% better value on MSRP (42.5 vs 37.4 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?